KenKundert/avendesora/doc/advanced.rst

 based on the current time and date.

-If you have a remote partner to whom you wish to prove your identity, have that partner use avendesora to generate a challenge and a response based on your shared secret.
+If you have a remote partner to whom you wish to prove your identity, have that partner use *Avendesora* to generate a challenge and a response based on your shared secret.
 Then the remote partner provides you with the challenge and you run avendesora with that challenge to generate the same response, which you provide to your